-In this article we will discuss hair types a little more to find out the best hair weave for you.
+In this article, we will discuss hair types a little more to find out the best hair weave for you.

 Hair weaves are characterized, first, by the type of hair then further broken down into different textures and wave patterns or styles.
 These three categories are something you will need to get familiar with as they will be talked about every time you look for weave.

-Texture is important when blending with your natural hair.
+The texture is important when blending with your natural hair.

 Both India and China are the largest exporters of human hair used for making wigs in the world.
 India makes up about 50% of the global market.
 China, including Hong Kong, made up about 24% of the global market share.

-- Straight wave – Works best for those who have naturally straight hair.
+- Straight wave – works best for those who have naturally straight hair.
 The cuticle remains intact making it lay flat and smooth.

 Blending can be a difficult process, even for experienced stylists.
 This is where the texture and style come into play.

-If you decide to not relax your hair, blending is still possible it will just require more upkeep.
+If you decide to not relax your hair, blending is still possible but it will just require more upkeep.

 There are more ways to install your weave than the typical glue and sew-in.
-There are tons of methods, some so easy you can do them yourself.
+There are tons of methods, some are so easy you can do them yourself.

-- Sew-in weave – best for women who want low maintenance hair and are physically active.
+- Sew-in weave – best for women who want low-maintenance hair and are physically active.
 The weave is sewn into your natural hair.

 - Fusion weave – for those who like to switch up their hairstyles often.
 Extensions are attached to a small section of hair and can be treated like your natural hair.

 - Glue in weave – short term, anyone who desires a quick fix to their hair.
-Can easily DIY the styles and install in a little over an hour.
+Can easily DIY the styles and install them in a little over an hour.
 Hair is usually attached to another foundation first.

-- Interlocking weave – long lasting and low maintenance.
+- Interlocking weave – long-lasting and low maintenance.
 There is no need for glue or braids, you just interlock the weave into the hair by locking it with a needle and thread.

 The best type of hair to pick is virgin hair because it’s the most durable.
 Virgin bundles can last for up to 2 years if taken care of properly while installed and in between installations.

 Fusion weaves can last around 3 months, depending on how fast it takes your hair to grow.
-Since they are bonded to the strand they need to be continually moved up as your hair grows, making the length differ for everyone.
+Since they are bonded to the strand, they need to be continually moved up as your hair grows, making the length differ for everyone.

-Common Mistakes with Picking a Weave Type
+Common Mistakes With Picking a Weave Type

 The most common mistake is not consulting a professional on which hair would work best for you.
-Cosmetologists have studied hair and know which is best for your hair, application and texture wise.
+Cosmetologists have studied hair and know which is best for your hair, application, and texture-wise.

 Buying the wrong texture for your hair is also very common.
 The hairs are meant to blend in with your natural hair to ensure a seamless installation.